 “Sometimes writing came first, and he would support the story with illustrations… “

-This dedicated mummy saved all her son's work in a bag over the years, from the age of 3 to 7!
+This dedicated mummy saved all her son’s work in a bag over the years, from the age of three to seven!

 She continues, “Sometimes I would provoke him with a conversation about his drawings, and then leave him to write about it.
 Never once did I bother to correct his grammar, I gave him the freedom to be.”

 “You will see that the book has mistakes in it, and it has been deliberately kept that way, for that’s how children are.
 We didn’t want to kill the authenticity by correcting and editing his work.